 Foundations of SaaS Scalability

-- Load distribution: The system distributes requests intelligently across available resources, without overloading individual components.
+- Load distribution: Requests are spread intelligently across available resources, without overloading individual components.

 - Cost control: Resources are provisioned on demand.
 Idle capacity costs money startups don't have.

-- Compliance capability: Especially in DACH, architectures must be GDPR-compliant from the first sprint.
+- Compliance capability: Especially in DACH, privacy requirements have to be considered from the first sprint.
 Retrofitting is expensive and error-prone.

-Important for B2B SaaS teams: Knowing the foundations of SaaS architecture before the first line of code is written isn't a luxury — it's the precondition for sustainable growth.
+A structured look at the foundations of SaaS architecture before the first line of code is written is not a luxury — it is the precondition for sustainable growth.

 Typical load spikes come from unexpected usage patterns.
 A B2B SaaS product designed for 50 concurrent users can suddenly face 5,000 requests per minute during an enterprise integration.
 Without prepared infrastructure, the system collapses.

-For the DACH market, another dimension applies: SaaS internationalisation requires not just language adaptation but also technical flexibility around data residency and hosting locations.
+For the DACH market there's an extra dimension: SaaS internationalisation requires not just language adaptation but technical flexibility around data residency and hosting locations.
 Building on cloud-native tools like Docker and Kubernetes from day one creates the foundation for that flexibility.

 MVP Architecture Decisions: Monolith, Modularity, or Microservices?

-Choosing the right architecture is the first major decision for any SaaS product.
-Most teams make one of two classical mistakes: they build an unstructured monolith that becomes unmaintainable, or they start straight with microservices and drown in operational complexity.
+Architecture is the first major decision for any SaaS product, and most teams make one of two classic mistakes: an unstructured monolith that becomes unmaintainable, or microservices straight out of the gate, drowning in operational complexity.

 | Architecture | Strengths | Drawbacks | Recommendation |